mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 ## React Context/Reducer Rendering Performance

 Imagine you want to use React Context in a large React application with many layers of nesting.
-As a placeholder for a complex app, we can wrap our code in some `MiddleComponent`:
+As a simple demonstration, consider what happens if we wrap our code in some `MiddleComponent`:

 ```js
 // src/MiddleComponent.js